danvinicius/pokedex-vue/README.md

 <img src='my_pokedex_img.PNG' alt='My Pokedex' title='My Pokedex'>

-## Sobre
+## About
-Simulação de uma pokedex feita em VueJs e consumindo a API PokeApi via Javascript.
+Simulation of a pokedex made in VueJs and consuming the PokeApi API via Fetch API.
-Nela, eu mostro todos os Pokémon da primeira até a oitava geração.
+In this project, I show all Pokémon from the first to the eighth generation.
 <br/>

 <div style="display: inline_block"><br>